 At the time, the political gesture was criticized and even booed by some of the crowd at the stadium.
 Back in the U.S., Smith and Carlos were ostracized from the sporting establishment, subject to widespread criticism and abuse, and received death threats.
 But like the movement they came to represent, the protesters persevered.
 Both Smith and Carlos went on to have successful careers in the NFL and later in teaching and community work.

 In 2005, Tommie Smith and John Carlos were honored by their alma mater, San Jose State University, with a sculpture depicting their famous gesture.
 Rigo 23, a Portuguese-born artist often associated with the Black Power and equal rights movements, constructed the piece in the center of the San Jose State University campus.

 The statue stands at 22 feet tall, and notably lacks Australian second place medalist Peter Norman.
 (It was Norman who suggested that Smith and Carlos share the black gloves used in their salute after Carlos left his pair in the Olympic Village.
 This is the reason for Smith raising his right fist, while Carlos raised his left.)
-While Norman stood in solidarity with Smith and Carlos (and suffered back in his native Australia because of it) he declined to be depicted in the installation shortly before his death in 2006.
+Norman stood in solidarity with Smith and Carlos (and suffered back in his native Australia because of it).
+Rather than be depicted in the installation he suggested his space on the platform be left empty.
 This allows visitors to stand in his spot on the podium, in solidarity with the civil rights movement for years to come.